 If you’re craving takeout, try keto-friendly alternatives like this shrimp stir fry, and you’ll shave off enough sugar and carbs to get one step closer to your weight loss goals.

 Most barbecue sauces are made with ketchup, syrup, and brown sugar.
 Dry rub options may be the only exception, but even these are questionable on a low-carb diet.
 Spice mixes have hidden carbs, so you’ll need to account and adjust for this.

 A better option is whipping up a batch of your own keto-friendly barbecue sauce or spice rub mix.

 #8: Nut Butters

 While dairy may help give you an added boost of fat, if you’re not on the defensive, it can also sneak in way too many sugars.
 For example, take a look at the macros of this 8-ounce glass of goat milk:

 In the case of yogurt, reach for unflavored Greek yogurts and double-check the label and ingredient list to make sure there are no hidden sweeteners.
 As for milk, you’re better off grabbing a no-carb cheese stick instead of drinking a glass of milk if you want calcium.
 One glass of milk contains 7.9 grams of sugar and 12.8 grams of total carbs[*]:

-Gravitate towards cheeses like blue cheese, gouda, mozzarella and brie and you’ll get a hit of fat without the added sugar.
+Opt for cheeses like blue cheese, gouda, mozzarella, and brie, and you’ll get a hit of fat without the added sugar.
 Here’s what a serving of blue cheese clocks in at: